Why earn concurrent degrees?

 Requirements for the concurrent degree program include:

-- The second degree must be part of a well-balanced, unified, and complete program of study related to the student’s initial degree and/or supports related career goals.
+- The second degree must be a part of a well-balanced, unified, and complete program of study related to the student’s initial degree and/or support related career goals.

-- The student must be admitted to the concurrent degree program prior to completing 75% of credits in the first degree, and prior to the final semester in the initial degree.
+- The student must be admitted to the concurrent degree program prior to completing 80% of credits and prior to the final semester in the initial degree.

-- A minimum GPA of 3.5 in courses taken as a graduate student at PSU is required by the Graduate School for admission to a concurrent program.
+- The Graduate School requires a minimum GPA of 3.2 in courses taken as a graduate student at Penn State for admission to a concurrent program.

 - International students who pursue a concurrent degree will require an updated I-20 and a second major added to their document and appropriate CIP code.
 If graduation dates change, then the Office of International Student and Scholar Advising may require an updated bank statement providing proof of funds for an extended time (to complete second degree).